sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### Create <!-- omit in toc -->

 Same as above, we also use `ctrl`+`f` to trigger `inkscape-figures create` command.
 But in this case, we use `INSERT` for creating a new Inkscape figure.
-Specifically, we first type out the image's name we want our image to be called, then in this case we're already in `INSERT` mode, we just pres `ctrl`+`f` to create this image after naming.
+Specifically, we first type out the image's name we want our image to be called, then, in this case, we're already in `INSERT` mode, we just press `ctrl`+`f` to create this image after naming.

 <details>
 <summary><h5>Detail Explanation</h></summary>